Skip to content

 Key Pattern: DAC, ACC, and AEC share the same 8–10mm cable diameter and significant airflow impact — the only way to improve cable density and airflow in a dense rack is to specify AOC, which trades power and cost for the 3–4mm slim fiber profile.
 EMI susceptibility decreases progressively from DAC through AOC, with AOC being completely immune due to its optical signal path.

 Distance is always the first filter in interconnect selection.
 It eliminates options instantly: if your endpoints are 15 meters apart, only AOC works.
 If they are under 3 meters, DAC is the default unless power or airflow constraints apply.
-Work through the four-step framework below for every link type in your fabric design — not just once per cluster, but once per link category, because server-to-leaf, leaf-to-spine, and spine-to-spine connections have categorically different distance profiles.
+Work through the five-step framework below for every link type in your fabric design.

 Quick Decision Framework — Apply Per Link Type